SRA Price Transparency Statement

 The time that it takes from taking initial instructions to the final resolution depends largely on the stage at which the case is resolved.
 If the claim proceeds to a final hearing, the case is likely to take anything up to one year.
 This is just an estimate and we will be able to give more accurate timescales once we have more information and as the matter progresses.

-Our Complaints procedure can be found here.
+Our UK complaints policy can be found here.